Low Platelet Count (Thrombocytopenia)

 • You see blood coming from your rectum, have blood in your stool, or if your stool is black.

-If you have an injury or start bleeding for no reason, go to the nearest hospital emergency room right away.
+If you have an injury or start bleeding for no reason, call 911 right away.
 Tell the provider that you are being treated for cancer and that your platelet count may be low.

 How is thrombocytopenia treated?

 You may need a transfusion of platelets.
 These transfusions are most often done in an outpatient treatment center.
-Patients rarely are admitted to the hospital just to get platelet transfusions.
+Patients rarely have to be admitted to the hospital just to get platelet transfusions.

-Your care team may decide to delay cancer treatments until your platelet count has returned to normal levels.
+Your provider may decide to delay cancer treatments until your platelet count has returned to normal levels.